“No, you can’t go there, army fighting with Cambodia now.”

 Getting to Khao Phra Wihan park (to view Preah Vihear) is quite a mission from Surin to be honest, but do-able as a day-trip involving a bus to Kantharalak and private transportation from there (the city of Ubon Ratchathani is a closer base for reaching Kantharalak).

-Have you been to Preah Vihear (from either side)?
-How was it?
-Leave me a comment below!
+Have you been (from either side) to Preah Vihear?
+How was it, got any tips?
+Leave a comment below.

 For more Thailand posts, click here